TyphooN-/MQL5-NNFX-Risk_Management_System/QRRP.md

 Status: CEMENTED.
 FINAL.
 VOLTAGE AND MHz LOCKED.
 Allegiance: Drawdown Gang.
 QRRP looks to XUQF for strength.
         Open MG progression: $8 → $5 → $2.42 → $2.13 → $2.00 → $1.69 → $1.67 → $1.42 → $1.337
-        Nine Open MGs in one day.
+        Nine Open MGs in day one. #10 the next morning.
 Each one a broken promise.
-Settings now cemented for real.
+        But #10 was PERFECT.
+Entry at H1 supply, $88, SOL immediately dropped to $87.70.
+        Zero PROTECTs.
+The wrench landed in the flywheel and the flywheel didn't even flinch.
+        Sometimes the unhinged play IS the right play.
+K|NGP|N didn't get world records by following the spec sheet.
+He got them by knowing EXACTLY when to push harder.

 "Buy when there's blood in the streets, even if the blood is your own."
 The blood is ours.
 Six post-mortems and nine Open MGs worth.
 And we're still short.